andrewshrout/redfinspidertest/README.md

 Scraper that uses the Scrapy framework to acquire data for real estate analysis pipeline.
 It collects price, estimated monthly payments, features, descriptions, neighborhood, and location data for every listing on redfin.

+## How to Use

+Notebooks/listing.ipynb contains the selectors to break down each listing.
+Notebooks/listings.ipynb contains selectors for selecting all links within a city Notebooks/sitemap.ipynb contains a list of all citys and countys on redfin.

 ## Data Dictionary
 ```
 'locality': name of the city the property is in